 Getting to know i-wize

-I-wize is an online financial advisor.
-We help you plan your financial goals and recommend smart investment choices, so that you save time and gain peace of mind, knowing that your money is working for you.
-We’re a fiduciary, which means we put your interests first.
+i-wize group is a blockchain online financial advisor.
+We help you plan your financial goals and recommend smart investment choices, so that you save time and gain peace of mind, knowing that your money is working for you properly.
+We are a conventional fiduciary, which means we put your interests first.

-When you open an i-wize account, we advise you on what your portfolio should include, while giving you control over how much risk you take on.
+When you register an i-wize portfolio, we advise you on what your portfolio should include, while giving you control over how much risk you take on.
 All of our portfolio strategies are globally diversified and built using index-tracking exchange-traded funds (ETFs).
 We pick the funds for you, making recommendations that control costs and taxes.
-We also automatically take care of things like portfolio rebalancing, reinvesting dividends, and tax loss harvesting.
+We also automatically take care of portfolio rebalancing, reinvesting dividends, and tax loss harvesting.

-I-wize charges a trading fee of 0.06% per year on all our investment portfolios except our premium plan where we charge 0.08% per year, you can also gain over-the-phone access to our team of CFP® professionals and licensed financial experts who can provide in-depth advice on investments outside of Betterment.
+i-wize group charges a trading fee of ONLY 0.28% per withdrawal on all our investment portfolios except our premium plan where we charge 0.51% per withdrawal transaction, you can also gain over-the-phone access to our team of CFP® professionals and licensed financial experts who can provide in-depth advice on investments outside of i-wize.
 This Premium plan requires a minimum balance of $1,000,000.
 Learn more about our pricing.

 Any fund held in your portfolio at i-wize will assess fund-level fees, called expense ratios, but i-wize aims to keep these costs low, and we receive no part of these fees.

-Like i-wize, most robo-advisors use technology to recommend a portfolio and automate the investment process.
-I-wize doesn’t stop there.
-We’re designed to help you identify your financial goals, choose a portfolio for each of your goals, automate your savings, and keep your taxes and fees low.
-Then, when you have questions, licensed experts from our Support and Advice teams are ready over the phone, or to refer you to a one-on-one financial advisor.
+Like i-wize, most robo-advisors use technology to recommend a portfolio and automate the investment process. i-wize group do not stop there.
+We are designed to help you identify your financial goals, choose a portfolio for each of your goals, automate your savings, and keep your Taxes and fees lowest.
+When you have questions, Our licensed experts from our Support and Advice teams are ready over the phone and email or to refer you to a one-on-one financial advisor.

 In other words, i-wize aims to help you answer, “How can I be a smarter, better investor across my finances?” while other robo-advisors only answer “What should my portfolio look like?”

-I-wize offers advice as a fiduciary, and we help you manage your money.
-Your money is protected through i-wize Securities’ membership in SIPC, insuring investors up to $500,000 (including $250,000 in claims for cash).
+i-wize group offers advice as a fiduciary, and we help you manage your money.
+Your money is protected through i-wize Securities’ membership in SIPC, insuring investors up to $2,500,000.00 (including $1,200,000.00 in claims for cash).
 Note that SIPC insurance does not protect against market changes in your account.
 Learn more in SIPC’s explanatory brochure.
+All funds transferred into the platform is secured with 100% money back guarantee.

-For each of your financial goals, i-wize recommends a specific stock-to-bond allocation of our recommended portfolio strategy.
-This portfolio strategy is designed to reflect the total world market to help maximize expected returns while minimizing risk.
+For each of your financial goals, i-wize group strategizes a specific Oil and Bitcoin-to-bond allocation of our recommended portfolio strategy.
+This portfolio strategy is designed to reflect the total world market to help maximize expected returns while minimizing management risk.

-You can make deposits from withing your account using any of our accepted payment methods.
+You can make deposits from with in your account using any of our accepted payment methods.

 - Bank Wire